Meet the Open Minds

 Allison is a regular speaker in the research conference circuit and has lectured on her insight work at Wharton School of Business.
 She lives in Ridgewood, NJ with her husband, Darren, and their daughter, Mary Ann, who is already a music and television fanatic.

-Prior to joining OMS, Lianna developed her skill for internal team management as an assistant in Robin's planning department at KB+P where she steered jobs for clients, including the NBC Olympics, CMT and Comedy Central.
-Moving into a role as a planner at KB+P, Lianna worked with creative teams, developing strategies and providing key insights for clients including Wendy’s, Capital One and Starz.
+Prior to joining OMS, Lianna developed her skill for management as a business coordinator for the planning lead at KB+P where she organized teams and steered jobs for clients, including the NBC Olympics, CMT and Comedy Central.
+Moving into a role as a planner at KB+P, Lianna looked for new consumer truths, sparking ideas for briefs and other strategic initiatives for clients including Wendy’s, Capital One and Starz.

-Leah is a Senior Researcher and Strategist, and resident cultural anthropologist at Open Mind Strategy.
+Leah is the Director of Research & Strategy, and resident cultural anthropologist at Open Mind Strategy.
 As a “hybrid” qualitative and quantitative researcher, Leah’s analytical and humanistic approach to understanding consumers has helped uncover deep insights for clients across many categories.
 She has cultivated a particular expertise in media and youth, digging into their beliefs and behaviors on projects for clients including Food Network, iHeartMedia and MTV.
 As a moderator, Leah excels at creating a comfortable and open space for uncovering respondent truths.
 She is thrilled to have found way to use her anthropological background on a daily basis to identify and truly understand the cultural trends of those around her.